Posts Tagged Mindfulness and Art

 I have a song stuck in my head.
 I think it’s staying stuck because we’ve entered a new year and part of the lyrics are “How am I gonna be an optimist about this?”
 The song is called “Pompeii”, by Bastille.

-Posted December 2nd, 2013 by & filed under Top News, Art Therapy/Counseling at SWC.
+Posted December 2nd, 2013 by & filed under Art Therapy at SWC, Wild Heart Gallery, Creativity & More, SWC Blog.

 As an Art Therapist, I know that the art process is an important container.
 As a supervisor, I like to weave in art making and sand tray work in supervision, to articulate client and agency issues and express the multi-dimensional experience that a new therapist has.

 Katelyn did her practicum and internship at a jail,…